Dr. Erin Troff-Bichler, Ph.D., LCPC

 Licensed Clinical Professional Counselor

 Dr. Erin Troff-Bichler is a Licensed Clinical Professional Counselor (LCPC) who earned her Doctoral Degree (Ph.D.) in Counselor Education from the University of North Carolina at Charlotte.
-Erin works with people ages 10 and older, and has a specific interest in individual and family work with teens and adults.
+Erin works with individuals aged 12 and older, and specializes in individual therapy with adolescents and adults.

 Therapeutic Focus & Approach:

-Erin’s clinical focus is on pre-teens, adolescents, and adults dealing with emotional and mood difficulties, relationship issues, anxiety, family conflict, self-esteem and identity issues, stress, unhealthy boundaries and grief/loss.
-She utilizes a wide variety of techniques to help meet each individual’s unique needs, including: Cognitive Behavioral Therapy (CBT), Reality Therapy, talk therapy, Play Therapy, relationship building, relaxation, and self-care strategies.
+Erin’s clinical focus is on individuals dealing with mood and anxiety disorders, adjustment to life transitions, boundary issues, stress management, self esteem, parent/teen or partner relational problems and work/life balance.
+She utilizes a wide variety of techniques to help meet each individual’s unique needs, including: Cognitive Behavioral Therapy (CBT), Reality therapy, Psychodynamic therapy, Positive Parenting, and Coping Skill development.
 Erin has experience working in schools, residential and outpatient settings.

 Areas of Particular Interest